-It is important to recognize that the detection of one or more long contiguous stretch of homozygosity, in and of itself, is not abnormal.
-However, the detection of segments that are homozygous does increase the likelihood that the proband has inherited two copies of a deleterious allele for an autosomal recessive disorder.
-Clinicians may find utility in this knowledge if the patient's phenotype matches that of an autosomal recessive disorder for which one or more candidate genes are located within one of these segments.
-Because there is clinical utility in the detection of excessive homozygosity, even when the percentage of the genome that is IBD is quite low (<3%), many laboratories may choose to report this finding back to the ordering clinician to encourage consideration of recessive mechanisms and facilitate autozygosity mapping.
+It is important to recognize that detection of 1 or more ROH, in and of itself, is not diagnostic for a particular genetic disorder.
+However, the detection of segments that are homozygous does increase the likelihood that the proband has inherited 2 copies of a deleterious allele for an AR disorder.
+Clinicians may find utility in this knowledge if the patient's phenotype matches that of an AR disorder for which 1 or more candidate genes are located within 1 of these segments.
+Because there is clinical utility in the detection of excessive homozygosity, even when the percentage of the genome that is IBD is quite low (<3%), many laboratories may choose to report this finding back to the ordering clinician to encourage consideration of recessive mechanisms and facilitate autozygosity mapping in ROH designated by the clinician that may be relevant to the proband's phenotype.1 Laboratories should set a cutoff for the percentage of homozygosity that is reported as excess homozygosity detected.
+A cutoff of 2% to 3% of the autosomal genome for reporting ROH is recommended based on the progeny of second cousins, in whom the average percentage of the genome that is IBD is 1.56%, using segmental ROH cutoffs of >3 to 5 Mb to account for possible ethnicityspecific or isolated population loops of ancestral consanguinity.
+Given that consanguineous matches occur frequently in many cultures, 30,32 the presence of excess homozygosity should not be the final diagnosis for the proband.
+Instead, the information may be used to help determine the most likely regions within the genome that harbor AR variants consistent with the proband's phenotype.
 Laboratories may choose to include a percentage or proportion of the genome that is homozygous in their reports.
 In general, caution should be exercised when using an automated calculation of the percentage of the genome that is IBD.
-Some analysis programs generate this calculation using all segments displaying absence of heterozygosity, regardless of size or mechanism, which can include deletions.
-This automated calculation is also typically inflated by small regions of homozygosity that are more likely representative of regions of suppressed recombination or linkage disequilibrium (identity by state).
-Limiting this calculation to segments >2-5 Mb is more likely to result in the inclusion of segments that are truly IBD.
-Each laboratory should establish parameters for calculating the percentage of the genome that is IBD and determine a threshold for reporting back the results.
+Some analysis programs generate this calculation using all segments displaying ROH, regardless of size or mechanism, which can include deletions.
+This automated calculation is also typically inflated by small ROH that are more likely representative of regions of suppressed recombination or linkage disequilibrium (identity by state).
+Limiting this calculation to segments >3 to 5 Mb is more likely to result in the inclusion of segments that are truly IBD.
+However, at the discretion of the laboratory director, regions below the cutoff may be reported for certain cases.
+In general, larger ROH may harbor diagnostic recessive variants.
+Because there is typically little phenotypic information available to correlate between genes in putative homozygous regions and possible homozygous variants in fetal testing via prenatal CMA, a cutoff of ROH >5% of the autosomal genome in fetal testing is recommended.
+A >5% reporting threshold will be sufficient to cover most firstcousin (6.25% $\pm$ 2.43%) and closer matings where the known risk of AR disorders starts to rise significantly.
+13